mquinson/retrogames/wiki/A-decent-code-editor.md

-venerable editor (both emacs and Vim first came out in 1976), which main feature is its configuration power: you can do everything in emacs, provided that you configure it correctly (or develop the right plugin=.
+venerable editor (both emacs and Vim first came out in 1976), which main feature is its configuration power: you can do everything in emacs, provided that you configure it correctly (or develop the right plugin).
 But that's also its main drawback: configuring the perfect environment can become very time consuming.
 For now, if you go for emacs (which would earn you my respect), you should just add the following to the file ~/.emacs to enable Ctrl-C and friends.